evernym/sgl/docs/reference.md

 recommended for maximum interoperability.
 Privileges are compared case-sensitive.
 Order doesn't matter, and duplicates are removed.

+### Principal

+Principals are objects that contain whatever properties are evaluated when determining whether a condition has been met.
+Two properties of a principal are predefined; [custom ones can be added]( custom-properties.md).

+#### Principal.id
+Contains a string that uniquely identifies the principal.
+This might be an employee UUID, a customer email address, or a first name.
+The `id` field is optional and, when present, iw used to match against a [ condition with id](#condition-with-id).

+#### Principal.roles
+A set of strings that name roles belonging to this principal.
+These are matched against a [condition with role](#condition-with-roles).

+Role names have the same [rules about format and comparison as privilege names](#privileges).

 ### Condition
 A __condition__ defines the circumstances that must exist before someone can exercise the privileges listed in a [rule]( #rules).